Elysium

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Elysium against these established plot points, we can identify how Neill Blomkamp utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Elysium within the science fiction genre.

 Neill Blomkamp's Structural Approach